ibm-cloud-docs/containers/storage-block-vpc.md

 ### Updating the `VolumeAttachLimit`
 {: #vpc-block-volume-attach-limit}

-In versions `5.2` and later of the {{site.data.keyword.block_storage_is_short}} add-on, you can edit the maximum number of volumes that can be attached to each node by editing the configmap.
+In versions `5.2` and later of the {{site.data.keyword.block_storage_is_short}} cluster add-on, you can edit the maximum number of volumes that can be attached to each node by editing the configmap.
 The default value is `12`.

 Your account must be approved to use this feature.
 {: important}